iyulab/MLoop/docs/AI-AGENT-USAGE.md

 **Slow responses**:
 - Use GPUStack for local deployment
 - Try smaller models (gpt-4o-mini vs gpt-4o)
-- Use streaming for long responses
+- Responses are streamed by default for better UX

 **High costs**:
 - Switch to GPUStack (local)